scientific-python/circleci-artifacts-redirector-action/README.md

         uses: actions/circleci-artifacts-redirector-action@v1
         with:
           repo-token: ${{ secrets.GITHUB_TOKEN }}
+          artifact-path: 0/test_artifacts/root_artifact.md
 ```

-To use this application, add a `.circleci/artifact_path` file whose only
+The `artifact-path` should point to an artifact path from your CircleCI build.
-contents are the artifact path.
-This is typically whatever follows the
+This is typically whatever follows the CircleCI artifact root path,
-CircleCI artifact root path, for example `0/test_artifacts/root_artifact.md`.
+for example `0/test_artifacts/root_artifact.md`.

 ## Limitations